tkych/cl-date-time-parser/README.md

 universal-time and fraction.
 Parsable date time formats are RFC822 (RFC1123, RFC2822, RFC5322), asctime, ISO8601(1988, 2000, 2004),
 W3CDTF and RFC3339.
+`parse-date-time` can liberally parse the above formats with a little broken.

 Examples